Jortuk/FinalProject/README.md

 ### Alarms
 ![](https://github.com/Jortuk/FinalProject/blob/readme/images/alarms.png)
 We set up alarms to trigger when CPU usage went above 80.
 We also set up an alarm to notify the team when the memory availability of the databases was running low, as we thought this would be useful should the website be deployed in production.

+# Issues
+* Database not initialising.
+To solve this we had to add a line of code into the application-mysql.properties file which explicitly called for the data to be initialised upon start up.
+This sucessfully executed the scripts in the file which populates the database with tables and inputs some initial information.
+* Dependencies not installing when creating Docker images.
+A few of the dependencies were not compatible with the OS system we were using so these needed to be altered in order for the Docker build to be successful.
+* VMs crashing when using Kubernetes.
+After monitoring the VM CPU uand RAM usage, we decided to upgrade the instances.
+After still having problems with this we decided to use EKS.
+* EKS turning on instances after we turned them off.
+The cluster needed to be stopped at the end of the working day to prevent unecessary increases in billing.
+Individual resources would be automatically redeployed if the cluster was still running.
+* EKS not deleting.
+Each individual resource needed to be deleted manually in sequential order before the cluster could be deleted.
+This was improved when terraform was incorporated and terraform destroy could be executed to delete the EKS.
+* Environment variables not exporting into EKS containers.
+After using techniques such as ConfigMaps, environment variables and secrets to no avail we decided to migrate onto Docker Swarm.
+* Ansible unable to SSH into workers.
+Config files in the wrong location.

 # Billing
 | Date | Spend ($) | Resources |